Social representation: Status and prevalence

 Despite its long history, social representation theory is popular mainly among European social psychologists.
 Two of the classic works in the realm of this theory include Moscovici's own seminal work on representations of psychoanalysis in France, and Denise Jodelet's exemplary study of the social representation of madness.
 However, the theory is far from being a settled doctrine as it attracts ongoing debate and controversy from both social representationists and other theorists.
 The theory is less known in the United States, partly because much of Moscovici's original work has been published in French.

+Application

+There is increasing use of social representation theory to explore popular understanding of everyday phenomena.
+One area of research is popular understandings of health and illness.
+This can be traced back to early work by Claudine Herzlich and Denise Jodelet..
+This was extended by work by Uwe Flick, Hélène Joffe, Michael Murray and others.
+There has also been work on social representations of environmental issues, education, gender violence and many other issues.